• Skip to primary navigation

 Make ahead, overnight coleslaw recipe

-Coleslaw aka coleslaw has become a favorite North American side dish.
+Coleslaw has become a favorite side dish in North America.
 The name originated from the Dutch settlements.
-In truth, it’s just a cabbage salad that is made and loved around the world.
+In fact, it’s a cabbage salad enjoyed around the world.

 This make-ahead overnight coleslaw recipe comes from Russia.
 The Russians love cabbage in all forms and tastes, and if a Russian food lover says this recipe is a favorite, then it must be good, and it is!

-The coleslaw also freezes well, see instructions below.
+The coleslaw also freezes well; please see the instructions below.ย

 Make ahead, overnight coleslaw recipe

-It can be enjoyed as is or serve as a base for other salads or dishes.
+The make-ahead coleslaw can be enjoyed as is or used as a base for other salads.

-The ingredients are very simple because remember it is made to keep.
+The ingredients are straightforward because remember it is made to keep.
 I share the recipe as is.

-You might be accustomed to mustard and celery seed taste in a coleslaw, add a teaspoon of each to your liking.
+You may be accustomed to the mustard and celery seed flavors in coleslaw; add a teaspoon of each to taste.ย

 Make ahead, overnight coleslaw recipe1

-Try adding some leftover boiled potatoes, and thinly sliced onions and you have a lunch.
+By adding some leftover boiled potatoes and thinly sliced onions, you have a lunch.
 Another simple Russian dish.
-It’s so easy, and at the same time surprisingly delicious.
+It’s easy and surprisingly delicious.
 Don’t forget to try it!

 5.0 from 1 reviews